B2B marketers are rethinking event strategies & budgets. 🤔 Fuel ROI with webinars in 2025. Read the Forrester report

 April 11th, 2019 Andrew Warren-Payne

-This post is the latest in our series on scrappy marketing – an approach can help you achieve better results in less time.
+This post is the latest in our series on scrappy marketing – an approach that can help you to achieve better results in less time.

 Creating content campaigns with serious impact doesn’t have to be the preserve of larger companies.
-But creating content that’s both fast to produce and effective in driving results requires inspiration.
+However, creating content that’s both fast to produce and effective in driving results requires inspiration.

 This blog looks at scrappy ways you can use free digital tools to conceive, build and launch winning content campaigns fast.